guillaume-gc/gc-aws-organization/README.md

 ## Getting Started

-### Deploy locally
+### Installation.

-Please note it is not advised to deploy resources locally in a production environment.

 1. Clone this repository:
    ```bash
    git clone https://github.com/guillaume-gc/gc-aws-organization
    ```

+### Deploy locally

+Please note it is not advised to deploy resources locally in a production environment.

-2. Make sure you have valid AWS credentials.
+1. Make sure you have valid AWS credentials.

-3. Initialize Terraform:
+2. Initialize Terraform:
     ```bash
-    terraform init -backend-config='key="$(git rev-parse --abbrev-ref HEAD).tfvars" region="[[YOUR REGION]]" bucket="[[YOUR BUCKET]]"'
+    terraform init -backend-config='key="main.tfstate" region="[[YOUR REGION]]" bucket="[[YOUR BUCKET]]"'
     ```
-    (`git rev-parse --abbrev-ref HEAD` returns the checked-in Git branch name.)

-4. Deploy resources (assuming there is a `tfvars` file with variables):
+3. Deploy resources (assuming there is a `tfvars` file with variables):
     ```bash
     terraform deploy
     ```
-   (`git rev-parse --abbrev-ref HEAD` returns the checked-in Git branch name.)

 ### CICD Deployment

-GitHub actions ensure all commits pushed to the main branch trigger a `terraform apply`
+GitHub actions ensure all commits pushed to the main branch trigger a `terraform apply`.

+Make sure the code is correctly formated using `terraform fmt -recursive`, otherwise the CICD will fail.

 For now, feature branch deployment is not implemented.